 Misteree was born in April 2012-A fast growing heavy ram lamb that topped out at 137 pounds at 5 1/2 months, ALL grassfed.
 He has a soft winter coat that fast sheds to a smoothe short hair coat that resembles his registered Katahdin dam's AA hair coat.
 Misteree's lambs will arrive in late September 2013.
 He was held back to breed his half sisters from April 2013.
 This ram fast matured at only 4 months with large testicles and a dominant ram disposition.
 He is strong and bold.
 A very calm dominant stance while holding his tail high when greeted.
 He is a Hulk son.
 His sire is 30 inches at the withers and Misteree is 29 inches (as a yearling).
 Misteree is low maintenance.
 His black hooves have received no trims, they are slow growing and still compact and short.
 He has a deep belly and carries his weight well while solid with good muscle and thrives on grass.
 He fast shed in March.
 He resembles his Hulk sire.
 He's broad and thick in his full chest and rear.
 Thick over his loin.
 He resembles the Dorper and is proportionate in shoulders to hind quarter width.
 When put in with the yearling ewes he was confident and mannerly.
 I worked with this ram on manners while he was dominant as a lamb.
 He has proven to have good manners and nice temperament and has grown into a handsome yearling with excellent breeding character and desireable characteristics to go on for future generations.
 His dam also has exceptional black hooves that have never had a trim, she is 10 yrs old now.
 She produced twins this spring (2014) and has birthed twins every year since a yearling.
 Mist is the most unrelated ewe to all our ewes.
 So Misteree is the best ram to pair with his half sisters.
 Update 2013/2014: Misteree and his ewe half sisters produced beautiful lambs.
 Healthy with good stamina and desireable breed characterisitics.

 This is Peatee on October 7th, 2014.
 He is 5 1/2 months old.
 He has excellent growth and weight.
 He depicts the heavy bone and muscling we selectively breed for as well as excellent coat that fully sheds.
 His coat texture is soft and smooth.
 He has a large full scrotum like all our Herd Sires.
 He is alert and inquisitive around humans and animals while displaying a nice temperament.
 Peatee will sire lambs out of our 2014 ewe lambs this year, lambs will arrive in late April 2015.
-His dam is Butcha.
+His dam is Bertha.
 His sire is Misteree/Herd Sire 5.
-We will repeat our 2013 breedng line-up while adding Peatee in this year so as to cross over further into our solid Butcha and Misteree's lines.
+We will repeat our 2013 breedng line-up while adding Peatee in this year so so we can cross over to our N4 ewe and ram Sire III genetics from (2011).

 |ewes||for sale||working dogs||bodybuilding||classic cars||sitemap||home||